General post-incarceration information

 How do you know what rights you lost that you may want to try to restore?
 Read your court paperwork carefully.
 Final Orders or final Judgments are documents that summarize the ruling in your case.

-Vacating convictions and clearing criminal records
+Vacating convictions and clearing or sealing criminal records

 Many people with a criminal record want to “expunge” or “clear” their criminal histories.
 While Washington law does not permit the destruction of adult conviction records, some people may be eligible to “vacate” a conviction record.